-Such confusions appeared after the Bitcoin protocol update to the SegWit one.
-It is a soft fork, meaning a network has nodes which support SegWit and which don’t.
-To distinguish between these nodes, a new Bench32 address format was developed, also called SegWit.
-If you send bitcoins to SegWit (in the Tangem wallet, it is Default), the wallet generates the transaction using the SegWit update, and only nodes that support SegWit can include that transaction in the blockchain.
+Such confusion appeared after the Bitcoin protocol update to the SegWit one.
+It is a soft fork, meaning a network has nodes that support SegWit and those that don't.
+A new Bench32 address format was developed to distinguish between these nodes, also called SegWit.
+Suppose you send bitcoins to SegWit (in the Tangem wallet, it is Default).
+In that case, the wallet generates the transaction using the SegWit update, and only nodes that support SegWit can include that transaction in the blockchain.
 If you send bitcoins to the Legacy address, the transaction will be generated with the previous versions, and any node can include it in the blockchain.

-For a user, the difference is SegWit transactions are processed faster and fees are about 30-40% lower.
-As SegWit single block can store more transactions, while address processing requires less complicated mathematical operations.
+For a user, the difference is that SegWit transactions are processed faster, and fees are about 30-40% lower as a single SegWit block can store more transactions.
+At the same time, address processing requires less complicated mathematical operations.

-Moreover, Bitcoin protocol developers benefited the soft fork to make addresses more user-friendly.
-The previous addresses contained both small and capital letters, increasing chances of errors when typing addresses.
-SegWit addresses are case insensitive.
+Moreover, Bitcoin protocol developers benefited from the soft fork to make addresses more user-friendly.
+The previous addresses contained small capital letters, increasing the chances of errors when typing addresses.
+SegWit addresses are case-insensitive.
 The new addresses are also shorter when converted to QR.
-On top of that, the new format also allows crypto wallets to automatically correct up to 4 errors in the address.
+On top of that, the new format also allows crypto wallets to correct up to 4 errors in the address automatically.

-The option to send crypto to previous addresses was saved as there are services not supporting SegWit and its addresses.
+The option to send crypto to previous addresses was saved as services do not support SegWit and its addresses.

 To put it simply: Default address has 30-40% less transaction fees than Legacy address while transaction speed is higher.
 But the Tangem wallet at the same time supports two types of addresses, as not all exchanges support SegWit addresses yet.